TakumiOtagaki/PseudoknotVisualizer/README.md

 ### Update
 Now, PseudoKnotVisualizer can deal the molecule whose sequence index in PyMOL does not start with 1.
-In pymol command line, you can specify the `auto-renumber` flag (default: True):
+In the PyMOL command line, you can specify the `auto_renumber` flag (default: True):
 ```
 $ help pkv
 ...